asrivast28/bloom-filters/README.md

 # Bloom Filters Simulator

+This simulator was developed as part of CS 6505 - Computability & Algorithms.
+The analysis performed using the simulator can be found [here](report.pdf).

 In this project, Bloom filter was implemented in C++11.
 Mersenne Twister pseudo-random number generator engine was used for generating random numbers.
 The generator is programmed to use current time as seed for getting different results every time it is used.

 Given *n* and *m*, the simulator works as follows.
 First, it instantiates the Bloom filter with *n* bits and *k* hash functions, where *k* is set to round(*n*/*m* ln 2).
 The hash functions are implemented as *h_i*(*x*) = (*a_i* * *x* + *b_i*) mod *n* for all *k*, where *a_i* and *b_i* are chosen from 1, ..., *n*-1 uniformly at random.
 Then, the simulator generates *m* random numbers and adds them to the Bloom filter.